PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 $ moryx new PencilFactory --steps Assembling --products GraphitePencil --branch adp
 ```

-> *Note:* For this training a custom template exists that is tailored to this scenario.
-It is selected by the branch parameter here.
+> **Note** This training uses a simplified application template that is tailored to this scenario.
+It is provided by the --branch parameter here.
-> For real world applications usually the 'branch' is not listed.
-This creates a more complex project, that is closer to typical usecases.
+> For real world applications you would probably omit --branch for a more advanced default setup or customize it to your needs (see [Moryx.Cli README](https://www.nuget.org/packages/Moryx.Cli#readme-body-tab) or moryx --help for more information).

 This should not only leave you with a solution `PencilFactory.sln` inside
 the new folder `PencilFactory`.
 It also does some initial configuration